ACADEMIC INFORMATION

 PRIOR LEARNING ASSESSMENT

 Hill College (HC) strives to provide students with opportunities to receive credit for prior learning while still maintaining the academic integrity of its academic programs.
-Prior Learning Assessment (PLA) is the evaluation of an individual’s learning outside of the college classroom.
+Prior Learning Assessment (PLA) evaluates an individual’s learning outside the college classroom.
 PLA gives students an opportunity to earn college credits for college-level knowledge they have acquired through experience including military service and training, advanced high school courses, recognized exams and certifications, and others.

 To accommodate this need, HC has developed the Prior Learning Assessment Guidelines and Procedures Manual.
 This manual is designed to provide information about the diverse ways in which students obtain academic credit for learned knowledge and skills outside a classroom setting.
 This academic college credit can be awarded through the following prior learning demonstrations: